ooni/probe-cli/docs/design/dd-003-step-by-step.md

 // omitting more code for brevity... 🔥🔥🔥
 ```

-Before moving onto the bad parts, let us discuss the good parts.
+Let's discuss the good parts before moving on to the bad parts.
 It is
-dead obvious which operation failed and why.
-We know exactly what went
+dead obvious which operation failed and why, and we know what went
-wrong and can very easily analyze the observations.
+wrong and can analyze the observations immediately.

 Additionally, if you ask someone who knows the standard library to write
 an experiment that provides information about TCP connect, TLS handshake, and